-Lancer has established themselves as one of the primary competitors to Magpul in the AR magazine market.
-The Lancer magazines themselves are notable for having a durable and lightweight polymer build just like the Magpuls, but with the addition of stainless steel feeding lips.
+Lancer has established itself as one of the primary competitors to Magpul in the AR magazine market.
+The Lancer magazines are notable for having a durable and lightweight polymer build, just like the Magpuls, but with the addition of stainless steel feeding lips.

-These steel lips are designed to ensure that the rounds are aligned properly and feed reliably, while also ensuring good longevity as well.
+These steel lips are designed to ensure that the rounds are aligned properly and feed reliably while also ensuring good longevity.

 - Very reliable feeding thanks to the quality follower